 What should I consider before using social media for patient information or healthcare promotion?

-The GMC guidance on Doctors’ Use of Social Media and RCGP’s Social Media Highway Code are both very helpful.
+The GMC guidance on Doctors’ Use of Social Media is very helpful.
 The key points can be summarised as follows:

 - Expectations around doctors’ professionalism – for example maintaining boundaries with patients, safeguarding confidentiality and showing respect for colleagues - are the same when using social media